Johnny McGurk

 John McGurk (born 3 November 1965) is a former dual player of Gaelic games who played Gaelic football at senior level for the Derry county team in the 1980s and 1990s.
-He was part of Derry's 1993 All-Ireland Championship winning side and also won two Ulster Championships with the side.
+He was part of Derry's 1993 All-Ireland Senior Football Championship winning side and also won two Ulster Championships with the side.
 For his performances in the 1993 Championship he won an All Stars Award.

 McGurk also won the All-Ireland Senior Club Football Championship in 1991 with his club Lavey, where he was captain.
 He was one of very few players in Ireland to complete this unique double and almost did the extreme rarity of winning both competitions in the same year in 1993, but Lavey were defeated in the All-Ireland club after winning their second Ulster Senior Club Football Championship.

 McGurk played most of football career in defence, but did play in attack for Lavey sometimes.

 Personal life

 McGurk was born in Lavey, County Londonderry, and attended school at St Patrick's College, Maghera.
 All seven of his brothers were keen sportsmen.
 Anthony McGurk won All Star awards in 1973 and 1975, Collie was also in the 1993 panel and Hugh Martin captained Derry in the 1980s.

 He has three sons, James, Patrick and Marc and a daughter, Fíadh, with his girlfriend Helen, who won an All-Ireland intermediate club camogie championship with Lavey.

 In April 2016, McGurk pleaded guilty to the theft of £572,206 from a construction company between 2006 and 2011.
 He was sentenced to ten months imprisonment in May 2016, of which he served 5 and a half.